The Basics of Nervous System Regulation: Embracing Your Unique Path.

 Moving Forward with Compassion

-You are not broken for experiencing dysregulation.
-You are human.
-And by learning about your nervous system, you can support yourself in ways that feel deeply aligned with your unique needs and path in life.
+The journey of nervous system regulation is about practicing getting curious and present with your different states in a curious and non-judgemental way.
+As you learn more about how your system operates, you learn more about how to work with your system, which increases choice and freedom in your life.
+By learning about your nervous system, you can support yourself in ways that feel deeply aligned with your unique needs and path in life.
 Curious to learn more about this?
 Check out my article on playing with your nervous system states.

 Previous